Ph.D. Program in Law and Democracy

 Center personnel will also explain the Center’s ethical norms for providing consultation work abroad.
 Because the work is new and unique, it has no widely shared ethical code, so the Center is in the process of developing its own.
 Students will play a part in this process: on their return from work abroad, they will meet with the other members of the Center to discuss the ethical issues that they confronted.
 Those discussions will allow the Center to revise and expand its internal set of ethical norms.

-Students will participate as interns in the Center for Constitutional Democracy for at least one year as Student Affiliates.
-All internships will include substantial practical experience in supporting the Center’s foreign partners in their efforts to promote democracy and the rule of law.
-As examples, topics may include work on human rights, electoral quotas, immigration policies, legal history, the legal status of customary law, constitutional commentaries, and other topics.
-The time commitment for affiliates is approximately four hours per week (and in some cases it may be more).
+Students will participate as graduate fellows in the Center for Constitutional Democracy for at least two years.
+All internships will involve leading a research team of JD Affiliates, and, when applicable, supporting the Center’s foreign partners in their efforts to promote democracy and the rule of law.
+The time commitment for graduate fellows is approximately four hours per week (and in some cases it may be more).

 The Center’s work is unique in its emphasis on helping foreign reformers in the way that a lawyer serves clients.
 First, the Center provides consultation to reformers over the course of many years, building relationships rooted in trust and a shared history.
 Second, the Center works only at the invitation of clients abroad, and our commitment is to them, rather than to an international body or NGO.
 Third, the Center seeks to help its clients to determine their own best interests rather than to promote a certain set of ideas about reform.
 While a lawyer can and should influence a client’s perceptions of his own best interests, the ultimate goal is to serve the client, not an ideology or a theory.
 Finally, the Center is composed of academic lawyers, who bring the ideas and resources of the academy directly into the field.
 The opportunity to engage in this work is a unique and central feature of the program, and a primary goal of the program is to train students to perform this sort of work, not only through book learning but through doing it.